kima-org/docs/docs/docs/getting-started.md

 model = RVmodel(fix=True, npmax=1, data=data)
 ```

-Run the model
+and then run the model

 ```py
 kima.run(model, steps=1000)
 ```

-and the resulting posteriors can be loaded and analysed easily (more information [here](/docs/API/pykima))
+The resulting posteriors can be loaded and analysed easily (more information [here](/docs/API/pykima))

 ```py
 res = kima.load_results()